koldinger/Tardis/README.md

 9. Space management.
 Multiple purge schedules for different prioritys.
 On demand purging when low on space.
 10. Client side configuration files.

-Tardis relies on the bson, xattrs, pycrypto, and ~~python-daemon~~ packages.
+Tardis relies on the bson, xattrs, pycrypto, and daemonize packages.
 Tardis currently uses the librsync from rdiff-backup, but I hope to remove that soon.

 Setup